wolfspelz/ConfigSharp/README.md

 - C# properties or memeber variables with initialization
 - global config accessor name, e.g. Config.Global.MyProperty or App.Settings.MyProperty
 - configuration management policy, because it is implemented by your config files
+- value of the BaseFolder property of the config object from inside the config file

-### 5. Configuration managament policy
+### 6. Configuration managament policy

 When running in different environments (Debug, Build, Production), then you need different config files.
-There are debug only settings, user names, passwords , and Web service addresses, which depend on the environment.
+There are debug only settings, user names, passwords, and Web service addresses, which depend on the environment.
 The operating department might keep a few secrets with respect to production database passwords and payment provider accounts.
-So, we need a way to switch easily and automatically between environments.
+We need a way to switch easily and automatically between environments.
 That's where a configuration management policy comes in.

 Configuration management should
 - make switching setups easy,
-- default to a "Production" configuration,
 - force developers to set default values when adding properties,
-- allow developers to assign probable "production" values for new properties,
+- allow developers to assign probable *production* values for new properties,
 - allow admins to overwrite default values easily,
-- allow for repository checkout (svn update, git pull) based deployment
+- allow for repository checkout (svn update, git pull) based deployment,
+- default to a working *Production* configuration,
+-

 The recommended policy is to
 - have a Configuration folder with all local config files
+- as a folder in the Visual Studio project, then
 - include Root.cs, which
 - sets default values for all properties, then
 - includes a Setup.cs, which